JKane10/NYC-School-Data/README.md

 3. (Optional) If you'd like images, open app/build.gradle
     - Set the 'PLACES_API_ENABLED' build config to true
     - Open keystore.properties and provide a Google Places API Key
+5. To view more traditional implementation (RecyclerView) you can also set 'COMPOSE_VIEW' to false in the build config.
 4. Run the project.

 ![alt text](NYC_School_Viewer_App.png)